neurala/via-native-plugins/README.md

 		4. connection (e.g. IP address or directory path)
 	- `VideoSource` is used to retrieve image metadata and frames.
 In the call to `create()`, there are two `PluginArguments`, representing the `CameraInfo` retrieved through `CameraDiscoverer` and `Option` object.
 	- `ResultsOutput` passes back the results of processing each frame as a string in JSON format and an `ImageView` to the associated input.
-3. How are these types identified and loaded in B4B?
+3. How are these types identified and loaded by the Neurala SDK?
 	The DLL will be scanned for an `extern "C" PLUGIN_API NeuralaPluginExitFunction initMe(NeuralaPluginManager*, NeuralaPluginStatus*)`.
 Types derived from the three interfaces mentioned above must be registered through the `PluginManager` (`PluginRegistrar`).
 	Each implementation must define two static functions through which instance lifetime is managed:
 	- `void* create(PluginArguments&, PluginErrorCallback&)` provides necessary arguments and a function to call in case of errors during instantiation.